FrederikP/csgo-ts-mover/README.md

 Use screen, or docker, or whatever to keep it running.

 # Things to note
 - If the teamspeak server is running on a different host than the web service, then the IP of the web service should be whitelisted in teamspeak.
-For mor see the teamspeak query docs.
+For more see the teamspeak query docs.
 - If you need authentication and encryption for the web service, use a web server like nginx or apache to proxy traffic
-- I use docker to run the csgo servers as well as the service and it makes things a lot easier
+- I use docker to run the csgo servers as well as the service and it makes things a lot easier.
+I see the following advantages:
+  - Isolation (well duh) - Actually run multiple csgo servers on one host without getting confused
+  - Reproducabilty (very important when trying to figure out to run many different plugins)

 # Future ideas
 - Allow mapping configuration using chat commands in csgo